-Ancona was the representative for Pennsylvania’s 8th congressional district and was a Democrat.
+Ancona was the representative for Pennsylvania’s 8th congressional district as a Democrat.
 He served from 1865 to 1867.

 He was previously the representative for Pennsylvania’s 8th congressional district as a Democrat from 1863 to 1865; and the representative for Pennsylvania’s 8th congressional district as a Democrat from 1861 to 1863.